Pass blockade rumble

 3-Ghost pass blockade

 For this plan you need to've set up a 'pass blockade', blocking the exit of the narrow pass that leads through from the previous area.
 Three Ghosts are enough.
 Put one Ghost to the left of the large rock, and the others to the right.
 You don't necessarily need to overturn them to stop Elites boarding them; see my advice on Ghost safety.
-When building this, one small problem is that the Ghost on the far right has a tendency to slide down the gentle slope at the side.
-However, it will stay in place if you persevere with the positioning.
+When building this, a minor issue is that the Ghost on the far right has a tendency to slide down the gentle slope at the side.
+However, it will stay in place if you persevere with the positioning, so it's not a problem.

 Release the enemy by blasting the blockade with a rocket or grenade or Banshee bolt, then try to hold your ground from a well advanced position up near the top of the spiral path or beyond.
 You can expect a heck of a fight, with combat so intense that you probably won't know whether to laugh or cry.
 I urge you to give it a try on Heroic.
 You could also try it on Legendary of course, but rather you than me!
 I'll describe two specific variants of the general idea.
-They're the two ways I usually play it.
+These are the two ways I usually play it, and are respectively shown in BCM68 and BCM69.
+I'll also mention some bonus mischief.

 Here they come…